atomicpickle/Roguelike/README.md

  change values in your save to modify your worn equipment.

  in progress (not ordered)
-  - shop system (armor and items shops)
+  - common items shop
   - arena battles

 completed
+  - armor shop
   - weapons shop
   - spell usage (for enemies)
   - item usage in battle